 Placement Testing

-Degree-seeking students at Missouri State University-West Plains may be required to take the ACT unless they have more than 24 college credit-hours when they begin their degree program.
-The ACT is the primary placement evaluation, though students are also tested for placement in the English composition sequence and can be tested for placement in the math sequence.
+Degree-seeking students at Missouri State University-West Plains may need to take the ACT unless they have more than 24 college credit-hours when they begin their degree program.
+The ACT is the primary placement evaluation, though students may also complete testing and/or directed self-placement for the English composition sequence and can be tested for placement in the math sequence.

-The advisement and academic coaching center for empowering student success (AACCESS) at Missouri State University-West Plains gives a residual ACT test on the West Plains and Mountain Grove campuses.
+The testing center at Missouri State University-West Plains gives a residual ACT test on the West Plains and Mountain Grove campuses.
 These scores usually cannot be submitted to other colleges.
-Cost of the ACT is $50.
-Upcoming test dates are listed on the AACCESS website.
+Cost of the ACT is $68.
+Upcoming test dates are listed on the Testing Services website.

 Students who do not live within easy traveling distance of West Plains or Mountain Grove can take the ACT at an approved center.
 To locate a test site go to the ACT website.
 Fees for taking the ACT at a site other than Missouri State University-West Plains or its extended campuses can be found on the ACT student website.

-In order to help students begin in the highest math class in which they are likely to be successful, students are placed according to test scores and previous classes taken.
-The scores on the mathematics portion of the ACT will be used for degree-seeking students and scores on the math placement test will be used to place dual enrollment students and other students admitted in the "special" category.
+In order to help students begin in the highest math class in which they are likely to be successful, students are placed according to placement exam test scores and previous classes taken.
+The scores on the mathematics portion of the ACT®, SAT®, Accuplacer®, or NextGen Accuplacer® will be used for degree-seeking students.
+Students may also request to take the math department placement exam.
+(Contact Testing Services for information.)
+Students can also request placement into a math course based on the Multiple Measures listed (contact the Office of Advising and Academic Support).

 ACT Website | Finding an ACT Test Site